 By 1900, the now-famed Sherwin-Williams was advertising enamel for use on almost any type of furniture.
 They claimed their paints would give the furniture a longer life with fewer scratches and stains.

-Fast-forward half a century and powder-coated furniture and appliances were being released which all but replaced enamel paint.
+Fast-forward half a century and powder-coated furniture and appliances were being released which all but replaced enamel.
 However, in modern-day times, both powder-coating and enamel paint reign.

 What Is Enamel Paint For?